tratteria/tconfigd/installation/README.md

 - **Configure the settings as described below:**
   - `enableTratInterception`: "`true`"
     - **Description**: Set to "`true`" to enable interception of incoming requests for TraT verification.
-Set to "`false`" if using the [delegation method](https://github.com/tratteria/tratteria-agent?tab=readme-ov-file#operating-modes) for TraT verification.
+Set to "`false`" if using the [delegation method](https://github.com/tokenetes/tokenetes-agent?tab=readme-ov-file#operating-modes) for TraT verification.
   - `spireAgentHostDir`: `"/run/spire/sockets"`
     - **Description**: Host directory where the SPIRE agent's socket resides.
 Update this value if it is different in your SPIRE installation.
-  - `tratteriaSpiffeId`: `"spiffe://[your-trust-domain]/tratteria"`
+  - `tokenetesSpiffeId`: `"spiffe://[your-trust-domain]/tokenetes"`
-    - **Description**: SPIFFE ID used to register [tratteria service](https://github.com/tratteria/tratteria), an open source Transaction Tokens (TraTs) Service.
+    - **Description**: SPIFFE ID used to register [tokenetes service](https://github.com/tokenetes/tokenetes), an open source Transaction Tokens (TraTs) Service.
   - `agentApiPort`: "`9030`"
-    - **Description**: Port number for the tratteria agent APIs.
+    - **Description**: Port number for the tokenetes agent APIs.
 Do not change this unless you have some specific need.
   - `agentInterceptorPort`: "`9050`"
-    - **Description**: The port number for the tratteria agent's incoming requests interceptor.
+    - **Description**: The port number for the tokenetes agent's incoming requests interceptor.
 Do not change this unless you have some specific need.

 ### 4. Run the Installation Script